Nabarangpur Assembly constituency

-Nabarangpur (Sl.
-No.: 75) is a Vidhan Sabha constituency of Nabarangpur district, Odisha.
+Nabarangpur is a Vidhan Sabha constituency of Nabarangpur district, Odisha.

 This constituency includes Nabarangpur, Nabarangpur block, Tentulikhunti block, Nandahandi block and 10 Gram panchayats (Madiagam, Chirma, Badambada, Panduguda, Kukudisemla, Rajoda, Bamuni, Sanambada, Binjili and Ukiapali) of Kosagumuda block.

-Elected Members
+Elected members

-Fifteen elections were held between 1951 and 2014.
+Since its formation in 1951, 18 elections were held till date including in one bypoll in 1960.
+It was a 2 member constituency for 1952 & 1957.

-Elected members from the Nabarangpur constituency are:
+List of members elected from Nabarangpur constituency are: